7 Best Cordless Vacuums for Pet Hair of 2026

 - Best lightweight stick vacuum for pet hair

-- More use cases: large homes, budget, max power
+- More use cases: large homes, budget, max power, furniture

 Best Cordless Vacuums for Pet Hair Overall